marcoancona/LPDN/README.md

 ## Lightweight Probabilistic Deep Network
 This repository contains an unofficial implementation of [Lightweight Probabilistic Deep Networks](https://arxiv.org/abs/1805.11327) using Keras (and assuming Tensorflow backend).
 The library is still under development and not all Keras layers are currently supported.
+Moreover, only ReLU and Linear are supported as layer activations.

 ### How to use
 A Keras probabilistic model can be built from scratch or converted from an existing model.